"And the things you have heard me say in the presence of many witnesses entrust to reliable people who will also be qualified to teach others."

 If you're considering offering a METRO apprenticeship, you should come along to MTS Mission Minded in the October long weekend.
 Here's METRO committee member Paul Sheely talking about the benefits of the conference.

 METRO apprentices will be expected to attend the MTS G8 National conference.
-In 2018, this will be held at Scots College in Sydney, from January 21-24.
+In 2018, this was held at Stanwell Tops, from January 21-24.

 If you'd like to apply for a METRO scholarship, you need to fill in the relevant form: